Suggester/Documentation/config/inchannelsuggestions.md

 ### Usage
 Set up ICSS using `.config sendinchannel on/off/toggle`

-### Accepted Imputs
+### Accepted Inputs
 Either `on`, `off` or `toggle`

-📝 **Note:** Other bots' & system messages are ignored and will not be converted into a suggestion, regardless of your ICSS settings
+📝 **Note:** Other bots' & system messages are ignored and will not be converted into a suggestion, regardless of your ICSS settings.